One of the objectives of GST was to eradicate cascading effect of taxes which existed under excise, VAT and service tax.

 Any pending ITC post this period will collapse & you will not be allowed to utilize it in any way to release any tax liabilities.

-However, it is recommended to claim the ITC in real-time that is to claim ITC on a monthly basis via form GSTR-2B Reconciliation & GSTR-3B.
+However, it is recommended to claim the ITC in real-time that is to claim ITC on a monthly basis via form GSTR 2B Reconciliation & GSTR 3B filing.

 The ITC claiming time limit must be kept in mind by the accountants especially while dealing with complex transactions such as Imports & SEZ transactions.